HarishHary/blink/docs/internals/plugin-runtime.md

 ### Readiness

 Status receivers validate the current PID/alias and any incarnation generation, then accept only a newer status timestamp.
 Tracked child records keep `status` and `statusEpoch`; actor publishers keep `lastStatus` and `lastStatusEpoch`.
-The reader-event and projection-status consumers have their own `lastReaderStatusEpoch` and `lastProjectionStatusEpoch` watermarks.
+The reconciler's reader-event consumer keeps its own `readerActor.statusEpoch` watermark, and the supervisor's projection-status consumer keeps `lastProjectionStatusEpoch`.
 This applies throughout the watcher, reconciler, process, manager, router, and catalog status chains. `reconcileStatus` uses `same<Type>Status` against `lastStatus` to suppress unchanged publication; the process/meta comparisons still ignore sampled load counters.
 Epochs protect ordering independently of equality.
 On router loss the catalog fails calls assigned to that PID.

 ## Router actor